Skip to main content

 Your baby’s bowel habits are unpredictable for a number of reasons.
 Understanding what could be causing your little one’s constipation may help you come up with strategies for managing it.
 Talk to your pediatrician for guidance.

 While some believe that their baby’s hard, difficult-to-pass stools are linked to iron-fortified infant formulas, the iron in formula is not enough to contribute to constipation.7 Iron is extremely important for your baby’s growth and development and should not be eliminated.
-In fact, if your baby is low in iron, your doctor may recommend a supplement like Enfamil® Fer-In-Sol® iron drops.
-Iron plays a role in brain development and creating healthy red blood cells.
+In fact, if your baby is low in iron, your doctor may recommend a supplement like Enfamil® Fer-In-Sol® Iron Drops.
+Iron plays a role in brain development and creating healthy red blood cells, which help carry oxygen throughout the body.

-If your little one’s bowel movements are experiencing a slowdown, call your doctor and try these simple baby constipation relief tips to help get things moving.
+If your little one’s bowel movements are experiencing a slowdown, it’s always good to let your doctor know as you try these simple baby constipation relief tips to help get things moving.

 Don’t attempt to manage constipation medically on your own.
 Never give your baby laxatives, suppositories, or enemas unless instructed by your doctor.
 If you’re concerned about your baby’s stool pattern, check with your pediatrician for advice.